faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 sudo systemctl enable postgresql

 sudo systemctl status 'postgresql*'

-vim /etc/postgresql/15/main/postgresql.conf
 ```

-### Next step is to allow incoming traffic to the PostgreSQL anywhere from the network.
-For that you have to make changes in the configuration file of postgresql.
+### Next step is to allow incoming traffic to the PostgreSQL database anywhere from the network.
+For that you have to make changes in the configuration file of PostgreSQL.

 ```
 sudo vim /etc/postgresql/15/main/postgresql.conf